Skip to main content

 The Vascular System’s Silent Partner

-Your is a dynamic network of vessels that requires constant maintenance.
+Your cardiovascular system is a dynamic network of vessels that requires constant maintenance.
 Testosterone contributes directly to this process.
 It influences the health of the endothelium, the thin layer of cells lining your blood vessels.
 A healthy endothelium is flexible and produces nitric oxide, a molecule that allows vessels to relax and expand, promoting healthy blood flow and pressure.

 When testosterone levels are suboptimal, this process can become less efficient.
 The vessel walls may become stiffer, and their ability to manage blood flow can be compromised.
 This is a foundational step in the development of cardiovascular strain.